 - Students are expected to commit full time effort to their project for the entire period of the award.
 Other activities cannot conflict or otherwise interfere with the ability of the student to participate full time in their research project.
 This includes any volunteer or paid positions.

-- Students are expected to conduct research full time for a 10 week period within these dates: June 3rd - August 9th, 2019.
-Any absence must be discussed with your mentor.
+- Students are expected to conduct research full time for a 10 week period within these dates: June 1st - August 6th, 2021.
+Any absence must be discussed with your mentor and Dr. Pessah.

 - Students that accept funding and commit to the STAR program are expected to fully complete their obligations.
 At the discretion of the STAR Director, if a student is unable to complete all of the STAR requirements, all STAR funding received must be returned to the STAR program (student illness or unforeseen family emergencies will be considered on an individual basis).